 The 10th Annual University Research Day was held on Wednesday, April 2, 2025.
 The event showcased the research excellence demonstrated by our students and faculty, as well as the University's recent R1 classification, joining the ranks as a top research institution in the United States.
 The event ran throughout the day, beginning with a welcome address and update on the state of research at the University by Provost Aaron Dominguez in Della Ratta Auditorium, Maloney Hall.
 President Peter Kilpatrick also addressed those in attendance, stating, “We bring all the threads of knowledge together to tackle interdisciplinary problems or multidisciplinary problems," continuing, “We are blessed with the opportunity to engage in research to pursue the truth about the universe and the human person.”
 The University's first-ever Senior Vice Provost for Research, Joseph Yost, Ph.D., also spoke, stating, “The fact that we are now an R1 research institution, a top tier research institution in the country, gives us an opportunity to build on the momentum that is captured on Research Day.”
 The remainder of the day included several oral presentations, the poster ceremony, live musical performances and film festival, and the concluding award ceremony.

-Below is a list of the School of Engineering student award winners for URD 2025:
+Below is a list of the College of Engineering, Physics, and Computing student award winners for URD 2025:

 PhD & Law Student Oral Presentation Winner